SuperTux: Gameplay

 Gameplay in SuperTux is similar to Super Mario Bros.
-Tux can jump under bonus blocks marked with question marks to gain coins or retrieve power-ups such as the egg, which makes Tux bigger and allows him to take an extra hit before dying.
-Other objects such as trampolines and invincibility granting stars can also be obtained from these blocks.
-Tux can defeat some bad guys by jumping on them, and most can be defeated or frozen by shooting bullets after collecting a fire flower or an ice flower.
-Earth flowers grant Tux a miner helmet with a spotlight for dark areas and can give invincibility for a few seconds, and air flowers allow Tux to glide in the air, jump higher and move faster.
-If Tux gets hit after he collected a flower, he loses his helmet and transforms back into big Tux.
-The objective of each level is to get to the end, usually marked by checker-patterned poles.
+Tux can jump beneath bonus blocks marked with question marks to obtain coins or power-ups, such as the egg, which increases his size and allows him to withstand one additional hit.
+Bonus blocks may also contain items including trampolines and temporary invincibility stars.
+Enemies can be defeated by jumping on them, while most enemies can additionally be defeated or frozen by projectiles obtained after collecting a fire flower or an ice flower.
+Earth flowers equip Tux with a miner's helmet that provides a spotlight in dark areas and grants brief invincibility, whereas air flowers allow Tux to glide, jump higher, and move more quickly.
+When Tux is hit while empowered by a flower, he loses the upgrade and reverts to his larger form.
+The goal of each level is to reach the endpoint, which is typically marked by a set of checker-patterned poles.

+Each world concludes with a boss encounter, such as the Yeti at the end of "Icy Island", the game's first world, or the Ghosttree in the Forest World.

 At the end of "Icy Island", the first world in the game, the Yeti boss awaits Tux.

 At the end of each world is a boss, such as the Yeti boss on Icy Island or the Ghosttree on the Forest World.

+In addition to the two primary worlds, the game includes contributed levels such as the four Bonus Islands, seasonal level sets for Christmas and Halloween, and a retro-themed level set titled Revenge in Redmond, which was created to commemorate the game's 20th anniversary in 2020.
+Further content, such as user-created levels built in the internal level editor and content like custom music and tilesets, are available online and in the game's Add-On Manager.